Faculty Guide

 Accommodation Syllabus Statement

-Adding the following text to your syllabus will help ensure students with disabilities feel welcome in your course and know the correct channel for requesting accommodation.
+We strongly encourage adding the following text to your syllabus.
+This will help students with disabilities feel welcome in your course and know how to request accommodations.

 Responding to Requests